 Morgan N. Weiland is the Executive Director of the Constitutional Law Center at Stanford Law School, where she received her JD in 2015.
 She proposed, helped design, and is in the process of completing the first joint degree program between SLS and Stanford’s Communication Department, where she is a PhD candidate.
 Her dissertation investigates the structural role of speech platforms like Facebook and Twitter in the public sphere to understand what responsibilities these companies have to the public, and what policies ought to be enacted to ensure both free expression and accountability.

-She is a Junior Affiliate Scholar at Stanford Law School’s Center for Internet & Society.
-Weiland will be clerking for the Honorable M. Margaret McKeown on the Ninth Circuit Court of Appeals during the 2018-19 term.
+Weiland was a Lecturer in Law at SLS during the 2017-18 academic year, when she developed and taught a new course about platforms, law, and ethics with Professor Barbara van Schewick.
+She is also an Affiliate Scholar at SLS’s Center for Internet & Society.
+She clerked for the Honorable M. Margaret McKeown on the Ninth Circuit Court of Appeals during the 2018-19 term.
 She is admitted to the California Bar.

 Please visit her website for her CV and publications.
 Follow her on Twitter @morganweiland.